Sacramento Wage and Hour Lawyer

 How Much is Overtime Pay in California?

-The standard rate of overtime pay in California is one-and-a-half times the normal rate of pay for that employee.
+In a 40-hour work week, the standard rate of overtime pay in California is one-and-a-half times the normal rate of pay for that employee for shifts that go beyond eight hours but are less than 12 hours.
 In some instances, double pay may be required if a California employee works more than 12 hours in any day or more than eight hours in the seventh consecutive day of work.

 Travel Time Overtime Laws in California